front-commerce/developers.front-commerce.com/docs/faq.md

 could be able to achieve [our vision](vision.md) in a sustainable way with an open source business model yet.

-That being say, we are open sourcing part of our stack and contributing to open source projects we use as much as possible.
+That being said, we are open sourcing part of our stack and contributing to open source projects we use as much as possible.

 See more information on [our license page](/license.html).